Sri Kandaswamy Kovil, Brickfields: MCSA Youth Section

 The Youth Section of the Malaysian Ceylonese Saivites Association has been actively serving Sri Kandaswamy Kovil (Jalan Scott) for many decades.
 Since its humble beginnings, its members have been devoting themselves to the temple by taking on a substantial role in the planning and carrying out of the temple's festivals and prayers.

 Alongside temple work, MCSA Youth's Bhajan group serenades Lord Muruga on special occasions such as Sivarathri and Navarathri.
 On top of that, temple cleaning is done semiyearly, where every nook and cranny of Lord Muruga's palace is scrubbed and shined with love.
 Without limiting themselves to merely serving Lord Muruga, MCSA Youth believe in serving His children as well.
 In that spirit, they lend their hands to the Vivegananda Margam by delivering household provisions to the less fortunate on a monthly basis.
 They also hold annual visits to children's orphanage during the Deepavali season, bringing food, clothes, fun activities and the festive joy.
 An annual Nature's Camp is organised by MCSA Youth, catering specifically for teenagers, transforming them from single players to team players while allowing them to experience the lush greenery outside the hustle and bustle of city life.
 As for the MCSA Youth members, outdoor activities such as paintball, hiking, and jungle trekking are held occasionally.
 The Youths also get their blood pumping with weekly dosages of futsal and badminton friendlies.
 To relax and unwind, the youths hold quarterly potluck parties hosted by members and indulge in annual year end trips at selected local destinations such as Cameron Highlands, Fraser's Hill and so on.

-Temple operating hours
+Temple timings

-Mornings: 5.30am - 1.30pm with Abishegams at 6.00am and 11.30am, and Poojas at 7.00am and 1.30pm.
+Mornings: 5:30am - 1:30pm with Abishegams at 6:00am and 11:30am, and Poojas at 7:00am and 1:30pm.

-Evenings: 5.00pm - 9.30pm with Abishegam at 5.30pm and Pooja at 6.30pm.
+Evenings: 5:00pm - 9:30pm with Abishegam at 5:30pm and Pooja at 6:30pm.

-Arthajama Pooja is performed at 9.30pm daily prior to closing.
+Arthajama Pooja is performed at 9:30pm daily prior to closing.